 You've heard of Budapest, but you aren't quite sure where it is.
-Don't be left wondering, “Where is Budapest?” the next time you have a conversation about great travel destinations!
-This city is an incredible travel destination, worth exploring on its own or as a part of a more extensive travel itinerary through Europe.
+Don't be left wondering, “Where is Budapest?” the next time you have a conversation about great travel destinations.
+This city is an incredible vacation spot, worth exploring on its own or as a part of a more extensive travel itinerary through Europe.
 Its sights, cuisine, and annual events attract more visitors every year.
 It's a hub of Hungarian culture, business, and activities, meaning that travelers will always find something to marvel at, explore, or enjoy.

 Location of Budapest

 You can find Budapest on a map of Hungary.
-It is situated almost in the middle of the country, but closer to the northern edge, to the northeast of Lake Balaton.
-Its location means that it is situated on top of thermal springs, which have created an thriving and well-established spa industry that is only one of Budapest's attractions.
+It is located almost in the middle of the country, but closer to the northern edge, to the northeast of Lake Balaton.
+It also sits on top of thermal springs, which have created a thriving and well-established spa industry that is only one of Budapest's main attractions.

 The Magyars, or Hungarians, entered the Carpathian Basin, in which Budapest is located, in the 9th century.
 Hungarians are proud of their thousand-plus years of history in the region.

 Distances of Major Cities from Budapest

 - 182 m/293 km south of Krakow

 International flights to Budapest arrive at Budapest Ferenc Liszt International Airport, and many direct connections can be had from other European cities.
 Danube River cruises and tours of Eastern and Central Europe also frequently stop in Budapest.

 Budapest is considered a great hub for exploring the rest of Central Europe.
 Trains connect Budapest to nearby cities such as Bratislava, Ljubljana, Vienna, Bucharest, and Munich.